 Let us take a look at each of the resource:

-No matter what kind of project you’re handling, you need materials – and each project requires different material.
-For example in an erosion control project, you will need to build massive drainages and gabion wall to reinforce the concrete which requires different material compared to when you’re handling a road construction in an arid environment.
+No matter what kind of project you’re handling, you need materials – and each project requires different materials.
+For example in an erosion control project, you will need to build massive drainages and gabion wall to reinforce the concrete which requires different material compared to when you’re handling road construction in an arid environment.

 It is essential also to consider the storage, distribution, and handling of construction materials – to avoid the unpleasant effect of no material or late arrival of materials to construction sites.

 Manpower or the human resource is the people element in this equation.
 It includes all the individuals involved with a project.
 Whether it is the unskilled site assistants and artisans, or the skilled Engineers, Surveyors, Technicians, and Supervisors all of them fall within the manpower resource.

 A shortfall in the workforce could expose other workers to danger, over-working and ultimately slowing down the pace of construction.

 There are tasks during construction that require the input of large machines, and if by oversight provisions were not made for them, the construction work could be at risk of being delayed.